-5. States Parties may submit to the Committee requests for International Assistance jointly submitted by two or more States Parties.
+15. States Parties may submit to the Committee requests for International Assistance jointly submitted by two or more States Parties.

-I.6 Inscription on an extended or reduced basis
+1.6 Inscription on an extended or reduced basis

-- 16. The inscription of an element on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding or on the Representative List of the Intangible Cultural Heritage of Humanity can be extended to other communities, groups and, if applicable, individuals at the national and/or international level upon the request of the State(s) Party(ies) in whose territory(ies) the element is present, with the consent of the concerned communities, groups and, if applicable, individuals. - 17.
-The inscription of an element on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding or on the Representative List of the Intangible Cultural Heritage of Humanity can be reduced at the national and/or international level if the State(s) Party(ies) in whose territory(ies) the element is present so request(s), with the consent of the concerned communities, groups and, if applicable, individuals. - 18.
-The State(s) Party(ies) concerned submit(s) a new nomination showing that the nomination, as extended or reduced, satisfies all of the required criteria for inscription.
-Such a nomination shall be submitted according to the established procedures and deadlines for nominations. - 19.
-In the event that the Committee decides to inscribe the element on the basis of the new nomination file, the new inscription shall replace the original inscription.
+- 16. The inscription of an element on the List of Intangible Cultural Heritage in Need of Urgent Safequarding or on the Representative List of the Intangible Cultural Heritage of Humanity can be extended to other communities, groups and, if applicable, individuals at the national and/or international level upon the request of the State(s) Party(ies) in whose territory(ies) the element is present, with the consent of the concerned communities, groups and, if applicable, individuals. - The inscription of an element on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding or on the Representative List of the Intangible Cultural Heritage of Humanity can be reduced at the national and/or international level if the State(s) Party(ies) in whose territory(ies) the element is present so request(s), with the consent of the concerned communities, groups and, if applicable, individuals. - The State(s) Party(ies) concerned submit(s) a new nomination showing that the 18 nomination, as extended or reduced, satisfies all of the required criteria for inscription.
+Such a nomination shall be submitted according to the established procedures and deadlines for nominations. - 19 In the event that the Committee decides to inscribe the element on the basis of the new nomination file, the new inscription shall replace the original inscription.
 In the event that the Committee, on the basis of the new nomination file, decides not to inscribe the element, the original inscription shall remain intact.

-I.7 Submission of files
+1.7 Submission of files

-- 20. Form ICH-01 is used for the nominations to the List of Intangible Cultural Heritage in Need of Urgent Safeguarding, ICH-02 for the Representative List of the Intangible Cultural Heritage of Humanity, ICH-03 for the proposals of programmes, projects and activities that best reflect the principles and objectives of the Convention. - 21.
+- 20 Form ICH-01 is used for the nominations to the List of Intangible Cultural Heritage in Need of Urgent Safeguarding, ICH-02 for the Representative List of the Intangible Cultural Heritage of Humanity, ICH-03 for the proposals of programmes, projects and activities that best reflect the principles and objectives of the Convention. - 21.
 States Parties may request preparatory assistance for the elaboration of nomination files to the List of Intangible Cultural Heritage in Need of Urgent Safeguarding and for the elaboration of proposals of programmes, projects and activities that best reflect the principles and objectives of the Convention.

-- 23. All the forms are available at http://www.unesco.org/culture/ich or on request from the Secretariat.
+- 22. As far as preparatory assistance is concerned, Form ICH-05 is used for requests for preparatory assistance to elaborate a nomination for inscription on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding, and Form ICH-06 is used for requests for preparatory assistance to elaborate a proposal of a programme, project or activity for selection and promotion by the Committee.
+All other requests for International Assistance, whatever amount is requested, shall be submitted using Form ICH-04. - 23.
+All the forms are available at https://ich.unesco.org or on request from the Secretariat.
 The files shall include only the information requested in the forms. - 24.
 Submitting States Parties shall involve the communities, groups and, where applicable, individuals concerned in the preparation of their files. - 25.
 A State Party may withdraw a file it has submitted at any time prior to examination by the Committee, without prejudice to its right to benefit from International Assistance under the Convention.

-I.8 Evaluation of files
+1.8 Evaluation of files